flosell/lambdacd/doc/howto.md

 ```

 Now you have a build step that you can use in more than one pipeline.
 If your pipelines look different, that's maybe all
 you need.
 But maybe your pipelines all look the same.
-You wouldn't want to dupliate it all the time, right?
+You wouldn't want to duplicate it all the time, right?
 So instead
 of defining a pipeline statically, let's create a function to generate the pipeline structure:

 ```clojure